The toolbar isn’t displayed!¶

 The Debug Toolbar will only display when

 DEBUG = True in your project’s

-settings.
-It will also only display if the mimetype of the response is
+(see 6.
+Configure Internal IPs).
+It will also only display if the MIME type of the

 The Debug Toolbar is designed to introduce as little overhead as possible in the rendering of pages.
 However, depending on your project, the overhead may become noticeable.
 In extreme cases, it can make development impractical.
 Here’s a breakdown of the performance issues you can run into and their solutions.